RequiemxOP/Django/README.md

     api_username = os.getenv("API_USERNAME")
     api_password = os.getenv("API_PASSWORD")
     ```
+# Installing python-dotenv

+To load environment variables from a `.env` file into your Django project, you need to install the `python-dotenv` package.
+Follow these steps:

+1. Open the VS Code terminal.

+2. Run the following command to install the `python-dotenv` package:

+    ```bash
+    pip install python-dotenv
+    ```

+After installing, you can use `python-dotenv` to manage your environment variables securely by loading them from the `.env` file.

 By following these steps, you'll securely store and access your API credentials without hardcoding them in your project files.